How To Create A To Do List In WordPress

 Integrate with Post Planner

-If you are running a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …
+If you are running a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make the task of managing a multi-author WordPress site easier …

-After you have finished configuring your options, remember to click the ‘Save Changes’ button to update your settings …
+After configuring your options, click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-In this area you can customize your To Do lists, assign to-do tasks to users and perform plugin database maintenance.
+In this screen you can customize your To Do lists, assign to-do items to users and carry out plugin database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List